oeg-upm/TINTOlib-Documentation/docs/source/installation.rst

 #######
 Raw CSV path can be used with X method .
 The CSV file must have the following format:

-*Data must be in CSV with the default separator, i.e., commas.
+* Data must be in CSV with the default separator, i.e., commas.
-*Only create images when we have data for a binary or multi-class classification problem.
+* Only create images when we have data for a binary or multi-class classification problem.
-*The last column should be the targer (variable to predict).
+* The last column should be the targer (variable to predict).
-*The first columns will be the characteristics.
+* The first columns will be the characteristics.
-*All variables must be in numerical format.
+* All variables must be in numerical format.
-*The script takes by default the first row as the name of each feature, therefore, the different features must be named.
+* The script takes by default the first row as the name of each feature, therefore, the different features must be named.
-*Each sample (row) of the dataset will correspond to an image.
+* Each sample (row) of the dataset will correspond to an image.

 Pandas Dataframe
 ###############
-* Step 1.
-Example:
+* Developing:

     .. code-block:: bash

       Example code

-* Step 2.

 Output Format
 -------------